wurstscript/wurstscript.github.io/_doc/manual/conventions.md

 ### Unit Testing

-Prefer test driven development if the feature is not too dependent from wc3 game mechanics.
+Prefer test driven development if the feature is not too dependent on wc3 game mechanics.
 Create small, self-contained functions, annotate them with `@Test` individually and give them a descriptive name.
 Make sure to have at least one **assertion** inside your test to verify the behavior.

+Tests should either be placed at the end of a package, or into a separate package suffixed `Tests` which will be ignored for autocomplete suggestions.
+Code and Tests should not be mixed.